rdkcentral/entservices-runtime/.github/instructions/Pluginlifecycle.instructions.md

 }
 ```

-- If AddRef() was called on the IShell instance in Initialize(), then it should call Release() on the IShell instance to decrement its reference count.
+- If AddRef() was called on the IShell instance in Initialize(), then Deinitialize() should call Release() on that IShell instance to decrement its reference count.

 **Example:**